 Shopping cart abandonment rate

 Definition: Shopping cart abandonment measures how many people add something to their cart but end up leaving the site without completing the booking.
-Majority of ecommerce platforms offer tools on which you can measure your cart abandonment rate.
-Also Google Analytics lets you see at what stage most customers abandon their carts.
+The majority of ecommerce platforms offer tools on which you can measure your cart abandonment rate.
+Also, Google Analytics lets you see at what stage most customers abandon their carts.

 How to calculate shopping cart abandonment rate: